WebAssembly/component-model/design/mvp/CanonicalABI.md

   assert(subtask.resolve_delivered())
   return [subtask.state]
 ```
+A non-`async`-typed function export that has not yet returned a value
+unconditionally traps if it transitively attempts to make a synchronous call to
+`subtask.cancel` (regardless of whether the cancellation would have succeeded
-The initial trapping conditions disallow calling `subtask.cancel` twice for the
+without blocking).
+The other traps disallow calling `subtask.cancel` twice for
-same subtask or after the supertask has already been notified that the subtask
+the same subtask or after the supertask has already been notified that the
-has returned.
+subtask has returned.

 A race condition handled by the above code is that it's possible for a subtask
 to have already resolved (by calling `task.return` or `task.cancel`) and